 International volunteering: it’s a thing many of us consider doing, but an experience only the minority undertake.
 If you know somebody who has traveled to a country such as Kenya, Malawi or India to volunteer abroad, you have probably already heard about how incredible and life-changing it is.
 It is this, perhaps a friend or loved one telling you about a trip they took, that often the triggers the idea in our heads and makes us think, could we volunteer abroad too?

-Although the number of volunteers is on the rise, so too are the numbers of organisations and causes that need help.
-So, for those of you considering travelling to volunteer abroad, or for those of you that have never considered it until now, here is a list of five inspiring reasons to volunteer abroad that might make you want to take that final step.
+Although the number of volunteers is on the rise, so too are the numbers of organizations and causes that need help.
+So, for those of you considering traveling to volunteer abroad, or for those of you that have never considered it until now, here is a list of five inspiring reasons to volunteer abroad that might make you want to take that final step.